-Extraction Plan Guideline Section Detail Section Addressed summarise and consolidate the various environmental monitoring programs presented in each of the key component plans.
+Extraction Plan Guideline Section Detail Section Addressed All six key component plans should give appropriate consideration to risk assessment and risk management.
+5. Subsidence Monitoring Plan The key component plans should be followed by a Subsidence Monitoring Plan.
+This program should address two purposes.
+The first is to set out the program for monitoring the subsidence effects associated with the proposed coal extraction.
+The second is to summarise and consolidate the various environmental monitoring programs presented in each of the key component plans.
 These environmental monitoring programs should be directed towards monitoring the subsidence impacts and environmental consequences of mine subsidence.
-6. Implementation This section of the Extraction Plan should address all key elements of how the plan is going to be implemented, including reporting, regular review and key responsibilities.
+Section 5 Subsidence Monitoring Plan 6.
+Implementation This section of the Extraction Plan should address all key elements of how the plan is going to be implemented, including reporting, regular review and key responsibilities.
 This section should follow the structure set out below: Reporting Framework; Review of the Extraction Plan; Review of other Management Plans; and Key Responsibilities.
 Section 7 7.
 Graphical Plans The following plans are required as part of the application: Plan 1 Plan 2 Plan 3 Plan 4 (not required) Plan 5 Plan 6 Plan 7 Plan with aerial photography Section 6 Graphical Plans 8.
 Attachments to the Extraction Plan All other material necessary to support the Extraction Plan should be included as Attachments or Appendices.
 Appendices A-C